Making your employees feel good at work shouldn’t be too hard if you are determined to do it.

 In this article, we will provide you with a list of some great plants you should consider introducing to your office:

 The African violets, or Saintpaulia, are great plants to add colour and cheer to any area.
 While these flowering plants require a bit more maintenance than others, they’re only going to take up very little space, making them perfect for desks.

 2. Peace Lily (Spathiphyllum)

 Now, if you’re interested in something a bit more tropical, then we suggest you get yourself a Peace Lily.
-Not only are they beautiful, peace lilies are easy to keep since they can grow in very low lighting conditions.
+Not only are they beautiful, but peace lilies are also easy to keep since they can grow in very low lighting conditions.
 This makes them ideal for workspaces and offices that are a bit short on windows (or hat have very small windows.